viklund/courses/ngsintro/1604/labs/rnaseqMapping.md

 <font color="red">**Please start by testing Brain vs Kidney!**</font>
 Afterwards you can go back and test more tissues against each other.

+Note: Do not simply copy the various unix commands quoted throughout this tutorial.
+Many include placeholders, e.g. folder names, so make sure you alter the command to actually reflect whatever file names you have created.

 ## Tophat